ydah/rubocop-rspec_rails/README.md

 ## Documentation

-You can read more about RuboCop RSpec in its [official manual](https://docs.rubocop.org/rubocop-rspec_rails).
+You can read more about RuboCop RSpec Rails in its [official manual](https://docs.rubocop.org/rubocop-rspec_rails).

 ## The Cops